darktjm/gamesup/README.md

 =============
 I hate permadeath and "iron man" mode.
 I tried to genericize adding multiple save slots as much as possible, and the result is `/usr/local/share/save-slots.sh`.
-It just tars up a directory into another location.
-When restoring, the target directory is removed and replaced with the tarball contents.
+It just tars up a directory or file into another location.
+When restoring, the target directory or file is removed and replaced with the tarball contents.

 To use, set some variables and source the script.
-The variables to set are game (the name of the game, used in save game file names) and dir (the directory to tar up for the save).
+The main variable to set is the directory name, `dir`.
+The game script's file name is used as the base name for the saves (formerly set manually using `game`).
 For example, from my bedlam script:

-    game=bedlam; dir="$HOME/games/wine/bedlam/users/`id -un`/Application Data/SkyshinesBedlam"
+    dir="$HOME/games/wine/bedlam/users/`id -un`/Application Data/SkyshinesBedlam"
     . /usr/local/share/save-slots.sh

 This will add `-r` and `-s` options to the game's command line.
 If `-r` or `-s` is given, the game itself won't be run at all.
 Instead, it either saves or restores game files and then exits.
-The flag is followed by an arbitrary string to describe the save slot.
-The saved games are stored in `$HOME/games/saves/$game`*suffix*`-sav.tar.bz2`, where *suffix* is blank if no slot argument is given, or "`-`*slot*" if given.
+The flag is followed by an optional arbitrary string to describe the save slot.
+The saved games are stored in `$HOME/games/saves/$0`*suffix*`-sav.tar.bz2`, where *suffix* is blank if no slot argument is given, or "`-`*slot*" if given.

 This will also set the magic `save_game` environment variable to convince `dogame` to add the game name to the pid file so that a global